About HID Ballasts

 If for some reason you want to buy time and do not want a crop to start its bloom cycle but you also do not want the expense of keeping the main lights on you can simply hang a fluorescent work light in the grow room and keep it on 24/7.
 This will keep the plants from blooming until you are ready

 The following is from a book entitled LARGE-SCALE INDOOR GARDENING published in 1999 by William Walker.
 The book, although dated in many respects, was at the time considered by many to be an excellent guide for those wanting to build an installation significanly larger than that desired by most indoor gardeners.
 We have secured the rights to print the book in its entirety and we feel that there are many useful concepts and techniques that may be adopted by prospective gardeners.
-Chapters will be added as time permits.
-Unfortunately, the illustrations and tables may not be available for viewing.
-We hope you find the content interesting.
+Following is the preface and beginning of the first chapter.
+Request a free copy OF LARGE SCALE INDOOR GARDENING by contacting us VIA EMAIL OR PHONE

 LARGE-SCALE INDOOR GARDENING